 - Choose clothes with UV protection on their label.

 - Use a broad spectrum sunscreen which has a sun protection factor of minimum 30.
+See the benefits of sunscreen by checking out our must-read piece on this topic.

 - Your lip balm should also have an SPF of minimum 30.